Strawberry Overnight Oats

 Why I love this recipe:

-This is a versatile breakfast prep recipe.
+This is a versatile breakfast meal prep recipe that makes busy mornings so much simpler.

 You can easily make it in 5 minutes the night before, then let it hang out in the fridge all night before enjoying in the morning.

 Not only is this recipe easy to make, but you can make a big batch of it to cover your breakfasts for the entire week.
+It’s kid-friendly, too, and mine will attest that this variation is awesome.

 These overnight oats also delicious and filling, making it a wonderful breakfast for an active day.

-Other make-ahead breakfast recipes we love: Hazelnut and Pecan Baked Oatmeal / Vegan Peanut Butter Chocolate Chip Overnight Oats / Gluten Free Broccoli Quiche Lorraine Bites / Vegan Banana Muffins / Peach Overnight Oats
+Other make-ahead breakfast recipes we love: Hazelnut and Pecan Baked Oatmeal / Vegan Peanut Butter Chocolate Chip Overnight Oats / Broccoli Quiche Lorraine Bites / Vegan Banana Muffins / Peach Overnight Oats | Baked Oatmeal Cups

-What do I need to make Strawberry Overnight Oats?
+What you need to make this recipe:

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.